Krystyna Skarbek: France

 Maquisards (Resistance fighters) in the vicinity of Savournon in the Hautes-Alpes in August 1944.
 SOE agents are second from right, (possibly) Skarbek, third John Roper, fourth, Robert Purvis.

 The SOE had several branches working in France.
 Though most of the women in France answered to F Section in London, Skarbek's mission was launched from Algiers, the base of AMF Section.
 This section was only set up in the wake of Operation Torch, the Allied landings in North Africa, partly with staff from London (F Section) and partly with staff from Cairo (MO.4).
 AMF Section served three purposes: it was simpler and safer to run the resupply operations from Allied North Africa than from London, across German-occupied France; the South of France was to be liberated by separate Allied landings there (Operation Dragoon), so SOE units in the area needed be supplied by their headquarters in Algiers, not by London; and AMF Section tapped into the skills of the French living in North Africa.
 With the two invasions in Normandy and southern France in late spring and summer 1944, these distinctions became irrelevant, and almost all the SOE Sections in France were united with the Maquis into the Forces Francaises de l'Interieur (FFI).
 (There was one exception: The EU/P Section, which was formed by Poles in France and remained part of the trans-European Polish Resistance movement, under Polish command.)

 Skarbek, now more commonly known as Christine Granville, parachuted into France on the night of 6/7 July 1944.
 She became part of the Jockey network headed by Francis Cammaerts, Belgian-British in nationality and a former pacifist.
 The job of Cammaerts and his team was to organise the French resistance fighters, the maquis, in southeastern France to weaken the German occupiers prior to the Allied invasion of southern France, Operation Dragoon, which would take place on 15 August.
-Skarbek was Cammaerts' courier, replacing Cecily Lefort, who had been captured by the Germans and would be executed.
+Skarbek was Cammaerts's courier, replacing Cecily Lefort, who had been captured by the Germans and would be executed.
 She was also given the task of attempting to subvert the Polish conscripts in the German army who were stationed along the Franco-Italian border.